Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 — The Verge (@verge) January 21, 2017

-- Schoolgirl Detectives (1 Season)
+- Schoolgirl Detectives (one season)

 Netflix by the Numbers as its Streaming Service Turns 10 https://t.co/Cxl9SVbs1y